cjdbarlow/bedside-notebook/disease/cvs/ami.md

 * GTN
 Indicated if ongoing pain and no contraindications (e.g. hypotension)
 	* Give: 0.3-0.6mg SL tablet or spray Q5Min
-	* Consider IV if unrelieved
+	* Consider IV if pain unrelieved by SL GTN
 * Analgesia
 Give fentanyl or morphine if ongoing pain.
 * Aspirin 300mg